Build a Chicken Coop

 Step 2# Have your Coop Plan in Place

-You will need to prepare or buy a chicken coop plan well drawn up to help you figure out how the final structure will look like.
+You will need to prepare by buying a chicken coop Plan well drawn up to help you figure out how the final structure will look like.
+Or buy a chicken coop and put it together.
 Although you can design and drawn a coop plan for yourself, care should be taken to avoid wasting the materials and money.
-Beginners can buy ready-to-use plans, but these plans should be from a reputed builder.
+Beginners can buy ready-to-use plans or coop, but these plans and chicken coops should be from a reputed builder.
 Highly skilled builders will provide a more detailed and complex plan.
-Here are some of the things you want to consider when finding trying out DIY chicken coop plans:
+Here are some of the things you want to consider when finding trying out DIY chicken coop plans.

-Protection and shelter: ordinarily, you need a plan that will provide maximum protection while at the same ensuring that your chickens are under enough cover.
-The plan should provide for protection of your flock from predators such as dogs and skunks as well as harsh weather conditions.
-To protect your flock, ensure to elevate the coop to at least 2-3 feet high with a narrow ramp that makes it difficult for the predators to climb.
+Ordinarily, you need a coop that will provide maximum shelter while at the same time ensuring that your chickens are under enough cover to brave the weather.
+The coop should provide for protection of your flock from predators such as dogs, and foxes, as well as harsh weather conditions.
+To protect your flock, elevate the coop to at least 2-3 feet high with a narrow ramp that makes it difficult for the predators to climb but will be easy for your chickens to navigate.
 A strong wire will guard your chicken against airborne predators such as hawks.

-A coop that makes the chickens to overcrowd introduces fights, which will make the chicken to get hurt or die.
+A coop that is too small and overcrowds introduces fights, which can cause injuries or even death.
 Therefore, the amount of space you give your chicken is extremely important.
 The general rule is to maintain a 3-sq ft space for each bird you plan to keep.
 When it comes to the area where chickens move freely for exercise and sunlight, a 6-sq ft space will be just fine.
 If you are not quite sure about the amount of space for the number of chicken in your flock, contact a professional builder to help you calculate the space requirements.
-DIYchicken coop plans will help you in this section.
+DIY chicken coop plans will help you in this section.

-If you are planning to rear chicken for eggs, you definitely should think about their nesting area.
-Be careful when designing the nesting area, as it is the most important of all the things in a coop. keep the laying area as large as possible to allow for the comfort.
+If you are planning to rear chickens for eggs, you definitely should think about their nesting area.
+Be careful when designing the nesting area, as it is the most important of all the things in a coop.
+Keep the laying area as large as possible to allow for the comfort.

-This is yet another very important aspect you cannot afford to ignore.
-Since the coop will be located outside, they are exposed to the vagaries of weather.
-Without proper insulation, your chicken will be hard hit by cold weather and excessive heat.
-To protect your chicken from all these conditions, ensure to put up the best insulation.
+This is yet another very important component you cannot afford to ignore.
+Since the coop will be located outside, your chickens are exposed to the vagaries of weather.
+Without proper insulation, your chickens will be hard hit by cold weather and excessive heat.
+To protect your chicken from all these conditions, ensure to put up the best insulation in your chicken coop.
 First, you will need to know the type of weather conditions in your location before choosing the right materials.

 Feeding & Water Areas

 Water and food are essential for the survival of your chicken.
-To avoid contaminating them, keep the water and feeding troughs a distance apart.
+To avoid contaminating them, keep the waterers and feeding troughs a distance apart.
 This will help prevent diseases that can easily kill your chicken.
-Consider building a PVC pipe in such a way that it runs on the walls of the chicken coop. you can be a bit creative to cut little holes into this PVC pipes.
-Design float balls while attaching them to the hole to maintain the required water levels without much effort.
+Consider using a PVC pipe in such a way that it runs on the walls of the chicken coop.
+You can be a bit creative to cut little holes into this PVC pipes.
+Place float balls by attaching them to the holes to maintain the required water levels without much effort.

 Step #3 Gather all the tools and materials